-File Recovery is the part of the Atola Insight Forensic system that provides file extraction capabilities for both good and damaged drives.
-It supports all versions of the most popular operating systems: Windows, Mac OS X and Linux.
+Forensic data recovery is a part of Atola Insight Forensic that provides file extraction capabilities for both good and damaged drives.
+It supports partition types of the most popular operating systems: Windows, Mac OS X and Linux.

 Supported file systems:

 NTFS, APFS (with encrypted volumes), XFS, ext4/3/2, ExFAT, HFS/HFS+, FAT32, FAT16

 NTFS (all versions), FAT16, FAT32, HFS, HFS+, HFSX